Got more questions? We know. Because we are parents too!

 Usually we will talk and explain to the child why his/her “behaviour’ is not acceptable in a social context.
 If there is no improvement in the behaviour, we will discuss with the parents to come up with strategies to help the child.
 Cooperation and support from parents are essential for the child to change his/her behaviour.

 We will assess the child first before enrolling the child into the programme.
-Some special needs children require 1:1 teacher pupil ratio which is not available in our kindergarten.
+Some special needs children require 1:1 teacher pupil ratio which is not available in our preschool.

 We have field trips twice a year.